 - 300 ml room temperature water (assuming room temperature of 21 degrees Celsius)

-When the first rise is complete, place your heavy cast iron pot with lid into the oven and pre-heat the oven and the pot to 475 degrees F. Position the rack in the lower third of the oven.
-The pot need to pre-heat for at least 30 minutes.
+When the first rise is complete, place your heavy cast iron pot and lid into the oven and pre-heat the oven to 475 degrees F. Position the rack in the lower third of the oven.
+The pot needs to pre-heat for at least 30 minutes.

-Repeat the folding process outlined above a second time, let the dough rest for 5 minutes and then repeat folding process a third time or shape into a boule.
+Repeat the folding process outlined above a second time, let the dough rest for 5 minutes and then repeat the folding process a third time or shape into a boule.
 With lightly floured hands, lift the dough and place it seam side up in the banneton basket or seam side down in the parchment lined bowl.
 Cover and place on the counter next to the stove for 20 minutes for the second rise.
-To test if the dough is ready, press, do not poke, the tip of one floured finger quickly and lightly, about half an inch, slightly off center, into the crown of the dough (area of maximum expansion).
+To test if the dough is ready, press, do not poke, the tip of one floured finger quickly and lightly, about half an inch, slightly off center, into the crown of the dough.
 If the indentation remains but springs back slightly, the dough is ready for the oven.
 If the dent fills in, give the dough another 5-10 minutes to rise and re-test.